dart-lang/site-www/src/_tutorials/web/low-level-html/remove-elements.md

 added to the todo app for this tutorial.
 Specifically, they look at
-the Dart code that removes one or more elements from the DOM and the CSS code that makes the text red and larger.
+the Dart code that removes one or more elements from the DOM and the CSS code that makes the text blue and larger.

 ## Changing the appearance when cursor is over an element

-As you saw, an item in the list turns red and gets bigger when the user points at it.
+As you saw, an item in the list turns blue and gets bigger when the user points at it.
 The mouse cursor also changes shape.
 These visual clues are an important part of the user interface